SOM-Dev-Community/SOM-WEBSITE/BACKEND_EMAIL_SETUP_GUIDE.md

 ### 2.1 Create Environment File
 1. Navigate to the `backend` folder
 2. Create a new file called `.env`
-3. Add your email credentials:
+3. Add your email credentials;

 ```env
 # Email Configuration